paulhagstrom/dsk2po/README.md

 This will create image.dsk.po alongside it.
 Pretty much no checking is done.
 It just goes through 35 tracks and converts them, then ends.

+This can be used as an action for find, like so:

+find imagefolders/*/*.dsk -exec ./dsk2po.py {} \;

+...which was mostly the point.